menacit/virt_base_course/19-linux_os_virt_tech.md

 Caps like "NET\_BIND\_SERVICE" and "SYS\_CHROOT" can be given to non-root users.

-Not very fine-grained and some are unsafe.
+Not very fine-grained and some are known unsafe.

 ![bg right:30%](images/19-cg_16.jpg)